This article has links to products and services we love, which we may make commission from.

 They glisten in the sun like they have just risen from the water.

-After you have had a chance to wander here, your guide will take you through the small villages of Killin and Callendar, where you will have the chance to stop at one of them.
+After you have had a chance to wander here, your guide will take you through the small villages of Killin and Callendar, where you can stop at one of them.

 Once you reach Fort William, this is where you stop for the evening and spend the night.